go-air/gini/README.md

 high-performance CDCL solvers in C/C++.
 We encourage you to give it a try and welcome any comparisons.

+## Benchmarking
+To that end, gini comes with a nifty SAT solver benchmarking tool which allows to easily select benchmarks into a "bench" format, which is just a particular structure of directories and files.
+The tool can then also run solvers on such generated "bench"'s, enforcing various timeouts and logging all details, again in a standard format.
+To tool then can compare the results in various fashions, printing out scatter and cactus plots (in UTF8 ascii art) of various user selectable subsets of the benchmark run.

+You may find this tool useful to fork and adopt to benchmark a new kind of program.
+The benchmarking mechanism is appropriate for any "solver" like software (SMT, CPLEX, etc) where runtimes vary and are unpredictable.
+If you do so, please follow the license or ask for alternatives.

 # Concurrency
 Gini is written in Go and uses several goroutines by default for garbage